ShamlaHameed123/FeeService/README.md

 1. Navigate to fee-rak directory and run **mvn clean install**
 2. Run the application in the terminal by **mvn spring-boot:run**
+3. To view the fee-receipt, open the browser at **http://localhost:8081/fee-service/receipt/**, enter the studentId to view the details